 What is the Every Child Deserves a Family Act?

-The Every Child Deserves a Family Act (ECDFA) prohibits any public child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of sexual orientation, gender identity, or marital status.
+The Every Child Deserves a Family Act (ECDFA) prohibits any child welfare agency receiving federal financial assistance from discriminating against any potential foster or adoptive family on the basis of sexual orientation, gender identity, or marital status.
 In addition, ECDFA prevents discrimination against any foster youth because of their sexual orientation or gender identity.

-The bill prevents these public child welfare agencies from engaging in such discrimination by allowing the Secretary of Health and Human Services (HHS) to withhold federal funding if evidence indicates that such discrimination is occurring.
-To make it easier for state agencies to comply, the bill mandates that HHS provide technical assistance to all covered agencies by outlining the various legal and practical changes the agencies will need to undertake.
+The bill prevents these taxpayer funded child welfare agencies from engaging in such discrimination by allowing the Secretary of Health and Human Services (HHS) to withhold federal funding if evidence indicates that such discrimination is occurring.
+To make it easier for agencies to comply, the bill mandates that HHS provide technical assistance to all covered agencies by outlining the various legal and practical changes the agencies will need to undertake.
 The bill allows an aggrieved individual to assert a violation of these prohibitions in a judicial proceeding.

 The American Psychological Association, the American Medical Association, the American Academy of Pediatrics, the North American Council on Adoptable Children, the National Adoption Center, the Child Welfare League of America, and the American Bar Association all support adoption and foster parenting by qualified unmarried individuals as well as lesbian, gay, bisexual, and transgender parents.

 What is the Current Status of the Bill?